reynico/blog.nico.ninja/_posts/2024-02-01-3d-printer-remote-shutdown.md

 ![Assembly](/assets/images/3dprinter-remote-shutdown-1/assembly.jpg)

-I tore down an old 5V power supply that I'm not sure what belonged to, but it also provided the C14 inlet connector (AKA Interlock) for the project.
+I tore down an old 5V power supply that I'm not sure what belonged to, and I found a C14 inlet connector (AKA Interlock) also lying there.
 This is enough to drive the relay board, but too much for the little ESP01: The board needs a 3.3V power supply.
-Turns out that I had a burnt [Wemos D1 board](https://www.wemos.cc/en/latest/_static/files/sch_d1_mini_v3.0.0.pdf) lying around the drawer so I took the [ME6211 LDO regulator](https://datasheet.lcsc.com/lcsc/Nanjing-Micro-One-Elec-ME6211C33M5G-N_C82942.pdf), perfect to convert that nasty 5V to a nice 3.3V line.
+Turns out that I had a burnt [Wemos D1 board](https://www.wemos.cc/en/latest/_static/files/sch_d1_mini_v3.0.0.pdf) in the drawer so I took the [ME6211 LDO regulator](https://datasheet.lcsc.com/lcsc/Nanjing-Micro-One-Elec-ME6211C33M5G-N_C82942.pdf) from it, perfect to convert that nasty 5V to a nice 3.3V line and feed the ESP01.

 ![Assembly](/assets/images/3dprinter-remote-shutdown-1/assembled-no-lid.jpg)